vazeri/cloud-code-challenge/README.md

 Messing around with a challenge I got via email,  this was done in around 6hrs of work:

 * **Terraform**, runs as intended, might need to change lines 40, 49 & 70 to make it work in any other region =! us-west-1
-* **MySQL**, Schema was built, found it in several online tutorials including the official MySQL documentation ****
+* **MySQL**, Schema was built, found it in several online tutorials including the official MySQL documentation
 * **App**, This is actually my 1st attemp at builting an API, was a nice excercise however its not pulling the data from MySQL its hardcoded in the Json Itself

-As you can see its not perfect but Im pretty sure is enough to get a conversation going, challenge is vague in many ways and It can take up to 6 hours or 1 week, so Im calling it after 6hrs
+Im pretty sure is enough to get a conversation going, challenge is vague in many ways and It can take up to 6 hours or 1 week or several months if taken seriously, so Im calling it a day after 6hrs, heres I have documented my answers the challenge bulletpoints:

 ## A) Create a public repo for this exercise